sanjuli18/Covid-Tracker/README.md

 The tracker uses HTML DOM reference.

-* The app automatically returns the corona stats of the users location using an API.
+* The app automatically returns the corona stats of the user's location using an API.
 * The location of the user is fetched using geoplugins.
 * The user can see the stats and graphs of other countries as well.
 * The app also shows the relative graph of the stats